-- be completed for each student during their admission and induction period, and updated as required; - have been completed for all rooms / teaching areas and 'trips', but will be reviewed annually - should any new accommodation become available, a risk assessment will be completed before it is made available for use; - be dated and carry clear indication as to who completed the assessment.
+be completed for each student during their admission and induction period, and updated as required;

+- have been completed for all rooms, teaching areas and 'trips', but will be reviewed annually - should any new accommodation become available, a risk assessment will be completed before it is made available for use; - be dated and carry clear indication as to who completed the assessment.

-The person with ultimate responsibility for ensuring all elements of this policy regarding risk are 'met with' is the Head of Centre; however the person actually completing the assessment will vary, eg for room usage it will be the most frequent user of that room, for a student it will be the Link Mentor of that student, and for trips it will be the lead person for the activity.
+The person with ultimate responsibility for ensuring all elements of this policy regarding risk are obeyed is the Head of Centre.
+However, the person actually completing the assessment will vary: for room usage, for example, it will be the most frequent user of that room, for a student it will be that student's Learning Mentor, and for trips it will be the lead person for the activity.

-11. Specific areas of concern
+Specific areas of concern